- Summer Research Programs

 Students within their first year of medical school or final three years of undergraduate studies are eligible to apply.

-Students are matched with a mentor from MD Anderson’s Diagnostic Radiology faculty and will participate in clinical research pertaining to oncology.
+Students are matched with a mentor from MD Anderson’s Diagnostic Imaging faculty and will participate in clinical research pertaining to oncology.
 Participants work with the mentor in an imaging lab or clinic on projects designed by the radiology faculty.

 Workshops and lectures provide opportunities to connect with faculty, students, fellows and other participants.
 We have Monday and Wednesday noon educational conferences along with 17 multidisciplinary conferences, which students are encouraged to attend.